 Structure: It forms the backbone of an essay.
 And hence one should start with an

 Body: Next part is the body of an essay which is all about critical analysis of the core areas.
-It is essential to present both the sides of the argument and substantiate with the examples and illustrations.
+It is essential to present both sides of the argument and substantiate with examples and illustrations.

-Conclusion: Coming to the Conclusion part of the essay, it needs to be balanced and optimistic.
+Conclusion: Coming to the conclusion part of the essay, it needs to be balanced and optimistic.
 It is advised to summarise the topic and end an essay on a positive/visionary note.

 What should be kept in mind while writing an essay for UPSC?

-- Brainstorming: is very essential before you start the essay and it helps a person to get the right material that can be incorporated into an essay like thinking from various dimensions/perspectives and key words.
+- Brainstorming: is essential before you start the essay and it helps a person to get the right material that can be incorporated into an essay like thinking from various dimensions/perspectives and keywords.
 While at it, you can look for quotes, events, examples, facts and figures etc.to name a few.
 While brainstorming, develop a flowchart/skeletal structure which will help organise your thoughts and serves as a reference while writing the actual essay.

 - Stick to the topic: It’s extremely crucial to stick to the central theme of the essay.
 From the start till the end, the theme of the essay should be reflected and the flow shouldn’t be interrupted.
 The word limit prescribed by UPSC is 1000 – 1200 words.
 Deviating from the topic and not sticking to the word limit will result in negative marking.

 - Content: should be presented in a simple language.
-This paper is to understand one’s analytical abilities and their command over writing.
+This paper is to understand one’s analytical abilities and command over writing.

 - Dimensions: It is a given that an essay is open to one’s interpretation but an aspirant should ensure that it has various dimensions to it.
 Create as many linkages as possible.
 Depending on the essay include elements related to core areas of IAS exam like public policy, constitution, good governance, social issues etc.

-Get more UPSC related preparation materials and other articles by referring the links given in the table below:
+Get more UPSC related preparation materials and other articles by referring to the links given in the table below: